Last Updated: 3 Feb, 2021

-It’s an online language teaching platform based on Shenzhen, China.
+It’s an online language teaching platform based in Shenzhen, China.
 It was created in May 2011.
 They both have the school version and the online version.
 The school itself was established way back in 2006 and has built up 2 campuses in Zhuhai and Chengdu.
 Their motto is

 “to serve as a bridge from Chinese language and culture to the rest of the world.”

 You’ll be communicating with the academic coordinator after you sign up for the trial.
-She will be asking for your available day, date and time as well as what topic you want to learn.
+She will be asking for your available day, date, and time as well as what topic you want to learn.
 They offer a variety of courses.
 Each lesson plan has different prices based on what you choose.

 Hanbridge Mandarin service makes your life easier where you can schedule your own time and date of your lesson.
 No pressure.
 You can even cancel it anytime, just make sure you inform 2 hours in advance.

 The virtual classroom uses software called Cisco WebEx which you need to download first before you can enter the classroom.
-It has features such as the quick start, meeting info, the whiteboard, video, audio, note tab etc. The teacher will be using PowerPoint slides throughout the lesson.
+It has features such as the quick start, meeting info, the whiteboard, video, audio, note tab, etc. The teacher will be using PowerPoint slides throughout the lesson.

 How Did It Go?

 My instinct was correct.
-As soon as I entered the classroom, I had trouble connecting the video.
-We both have a few of technical problems where I can’t connect my laptop camera (yeah, I didn’t use webcam) to the classroom.
+As soon as I entered the classroom I had trouble connecting the video.
+We both have a few technical problems where I can’t connect my laptop camera (yeah, I didn’t use a webcam) to the classroom.

 What did I learn?

 Next, it was about the tones.
 Started from the first tone to the fourth tone, the light tone, the short tone, all sorts of tones.
 In Chinese, the tone is as important as the pronunciation.
-In everything she showed she gave examples based on that to make it even easier to understand.
+Everything she showed she gave examples based on that to make it even easier to understand.

 Teacher Shasha then proceeds with the basic Chinese greeting.
 For instance, how are you and the reply, how to say good morning and good evening.

 She explained more than just the pronunciation and the tone.
 She translated the meaning of each word one by one and explained the structure of the sentences and which word comes first and why.
-Apart from that, I’ve also learned a bit about the Chinese culture.
+Apart from that, I’ve also learned a bit about Chinese culture.

-- It offers a flexible schedule.
+It offers a flexible schedule.

 The classroom can be accessed via all types of devices ranging from Windows and Mac PC to both iPad and iPhone and even on Android devices.

-- It doesn’t state how long the trial lesson is going to be.
+It doesn’t state how long the trial lesson is going to be.
 I only knew when the teacher mentioned it.

-- They mention on their website that all the materials from the lesson can be downloaded but it doesn’t show how.
+They mention on their website that all the materials from the lesson can be downloaded but it doesn’t show how.
 I was hoping there is some sort of video tutorials on that.
 I’m glad I’ve recorded the whole session for future reference.